-Flying with varicose veins can seem like a daunting experience but there is no reason why you should not enjoy a holiday abroad like everyone else.
-In this page, I discuss the risks of flying with varicose veins and how they can be minimalised using my helpful tips and suggestions.
+Flying with varicose veins can seem like a daunting experience, but there is no reason why you should not enjoy a holiday abroad like everyone else.
+In this page, I discuss the risks of flying with varicose veins and how they can be minimalised using some simple suggestions.

 'Should I fly if I suffer from varicose veins?' is one of the most common queries that pops up in relation to the condition, particularly if you want to venture abroad during the long summer months.
 A lot of sufferers are put off going on holiday because they are concerned that flying will increase their chances of developing deep vein thrombosis or a blood clot.

 Unfortunately, there is no clear-cut answer one way or the other.
 There are noticeable risks that come with flying when you suffer from circulatory conditions; however, some of these may be minimal and there are certain steps that you can take to reduce your chances of developing further complications.

 To help prepare you for flying with varicose veins, and to help work out if this an option for you in the first place, this blog looks at: